hlieberman/debian-ansible/docsite/rst/playbooks_variables.rst

     {{ ansible_hostname }}

-Facts are frequently used in conditionals (see `playbook_conditionals`) and also in templates.
+Facts are frequently used in conditionals (see :doc:`playbooks_conditionals`) and also in templates.

-Facts can be also used to create dynamic groups of hosts that match particular criteria, see the :doc:`modules` documentation on 'group_by' for details, as well as in generalized conditional statements as discussed in the `playbook_conditionals` chapter.
+Facts can be also used to create dynamic groups of hosts that match particular criteria, see the :doc:`modules` documentation on 'group_by' for details, as well as in generalized conditional statements as discussed in the :doc:`playbooks_conditionals` chapter.

 .. _disabling_facts: